Our Verdict

 What Other Walking Shoes Should You Consider?

-The On Cloud 6 isn't the most plush option out there.
+While supportive, the On Cloud 6 isn't the most plush option out there.
 If you are searching for this, one of the Hoka options will be a better fit.
 The Hoka Clifton 10 is one of the most cushiony shoes we have ever slipped on.
-They take some getting used to, but they are great for those upright on their feet all day, or for anyone who wants to feel like they are walking on pillows.
+They take some getting used to, but they are great for those who are on their feet all day, or for anyone who wants to feel like they are walking on pillows.
 The Hoka Transport is another option with great support, but a little more cushion underfoot.
 These are stiffer than other Hoka's and are capable of plenty of walking surfaces.
 Plus, they don't get rocks and pebbles stuck in the outsole.